This post may include affiliate links. Thank you for your support.

 There are three BBQ sauces specific to the Carolinas:

-- Eastern North Carolina Vinegar BBQ Sauce – Traditional vinegar sauce contains no tomato products, and instead uses a tart combination of vinegar, hot sauce, and spices.
-Vinegar BBQ sauce is much thinner in consistency than ‘traditional’ BBQ sauce.
-Tangy and spicy in taste, this sauce perfectly complements the smokiness of barbequed pork.
+- Eastern North Carolina Vinegar BBQ Sauce.
+This traditional vinegar-based sauce is pretty bare bones and contains no tomato products.
+Instead, it combines vinegar, hot sauce, and spices to create a sauce that’s thinner in consistency than ‘traditional’ BBQ sauce.
+Tangy and spicy in taste, this barbecue sauce perfectly complements the smokiness of barbequed pork.

-- South Carolina Mustard BBQ Sauce – Traditional mustard sauce, also known as ‘Carolina Gold’, contains a mixture of both yellow mustard and vinegar as well as seasonings.
-Mustard BBQ sauce is rich, tangy and zingy in flavor which pairs well sweet and smoky pulled pork.
+- South Carolina Mustard BBQ Sauce.
+This traditional mustard-based sauce, also known as ‘Carolina Gold’, contains a mixture of both yellow mustard and vinegar as well as seasonings.
+Gold BBQ sauce is rich, tangy, and zingy in flavor which pairs well with sweet and smoky pulled pork.

-- Western North Carolina – Also known as Lexington-style or Piedmont, this sauce is vinegar based and seasoned with ketchup, red pepper flakes, brown sugar, granulated sugar and spices.
-Western Carolina sauce is slightly sweeter in taste and pairs well with pork shoulder!
+- Western North Carolina.
+Also known as Lexington-style or Piedmont, this bbq sauce is vinegar-based and seasoned with ketchup, red pepper flakes, brown sugar, granulated sugar, and spices.
+Essentially, Western Carolina sauce is thicker and a bit sweeter in taste than its Eastern counterpart.
+It also pairs well with pork shoulder.

 This Carolina-style BBQ sauce recipe is a delicious combination that pays homage to all three of the above BBQ sauces!

-While this Carolina barbecue sauce has plenty of texture, there are ways to thicken the sauce without affecting the flavor if desired!
+While this carolina barbecue sauce recipe has plenty of body, there are ways to thicken the sauce without affecting the flavor if desired!

 - To naturally thicken sauce – Allow the sauce to simmer for a longer period of time than the 15-18 minutes stated in the recipe.